French court rules Kazakh dissident should be extradited

 BTA welcomed the ruling in a statement, saying that the decision would help recover billions of euros it accused Ablyasov of misappropriating.

-Ablyazov, a former minister, said during the hearing the allegations against him were fabricated and designed to eliminate him as an opponent to Nazarbayev.
+Ablyazov, a former minister, said during the hearing the allegations against him were fabricated and designed to eliminate him as an opponent to President Nursultan Nazarbayev, who has ruled the oil-rich Central Asian nation for more than 20 years.

 Ablyazov was granted political asylum by Britain after he moved there in 2009, but he fled London last year after being sentenced to 22 months in prison for contempt of court.

-Italy welcomed back his wife last month after being expelled from the country, where she had been living.
+Italy welcomed back his wife Alma Shalabayeva last month after being expelled from the country, where she had been living.

 The case created an uproar in Italy, where opposition politicians and the press accused the government of disregarding normal judicial and diplomatic procedures to please Kazakhstan.

-(Reporting by Jean-Francois Rosnoblet; Additional reporting by Dmitry Solovyov in Almaty; Writing by Leigh Thomas; Editing by Paul Taylor and Alison Williams)
+(Reporting by Jean-Francois Rosnoblet,; Writing by Leigh Thomas,; Editing by Paul Taylor)